Qarik-Group/runbooks/concourse.md

 ## Trigger Pipeline Jobs

-From the browser, you can click on the big `+` icon on any job to force it to run right now:
+From the browser, you can select a job and click on the big `+` icon on any job to force it to run right now:

 ![Concourse Trigger Button](images/concourse/trigger.png)